buerokratt/POC-DMR.Cross-functional-requirements/docs/adrs/accessing-dmr-and-classifier-from-centops.md

 * Allow for one of each special participant type for each Institution.

+> It's unclear at this stage if this is correct model for these special participants.

 * Implement a CentOps Api which selects a Dmr or Classifier based on the Id/Name of the requester.

 ```url